UPDATE 2-March sales dash recovery hopes for European carmakers

 * Spanish sales fall 13.9 percent in March

-* German sales seen falling more than February - source (Adds Spanish car sales, Germany, Italy forecasts, background)
+* German sales seen falling more than February - source (Adding Spanish car sales, Germany and Italy forecasts)

 PARIS/MILAN, April 2 European car sales shrank again in March, threatening more losses for carmakers in the region after a dismal 2012, figures and forecasts suggested on Tuesday.